-We presented an approach to minimize waiting times at charging stations for long distance trips with electric vehicles by announcing planned charge stops to a central charging station database (CSDB).
+We presented an approach to minimize waiting times at charging stations for long-distance trips with electric vehicles by announcing planned charge stops to a central charging station database (CSDB).
 We integrated the waiting time estimates of the CSDB into our adaptive charging station routing approach to minimize the total travel time of electric vehicles.
-In our evaluation, we considered the map of Germany and simulated one day with a large number of vehicles doing long distance trips.
+In our evaluation, we considered the map of Germany and simulated one day with a large number of vehicles doing long-distance trips.
 The existing heterogeneous charging infrastructure with its differences in charge power and number of charge points was used together with a realistic non-linear charge model.
 We showed that the utilization of charging stations is very uneven and can cause long waiting times, but that by using the CSDB, average waiting times can be reduced by up to 97 %.
-As the waiting time estimates can become outdated after a while, the route of long distance trips should be updated at least at every charge stop.
+As the waiting time estimates can become outdated after a while, the route of long-distance trips should be updated at least at every charge stop.
 Updating the route while driving further improves the waiting time.
 By using statistical data about the utilization of the charging stations derived from historical data, we could additionally reduce the waiting time by about half.
 Furthermore, we compared using the CSDB with our adaptive charging and routing strategies to other strategies often found in literature.
 We could clearly show, that while using the CSDB is beneficial to reducing waiting times in all cases, the combination with our adaptive strategies provides the best total travel times.

 In future work, we want to better take human behavior and individual preferences into account.
 Human drivers might be frustrated by frequent route changes or need to rest some time after a long drive.
-We also want to look into using the CSDB and adaptive strategies for short distance trips where recharging is not necessary to reach the destination, but the driver simply wants to recharge the vehicle and could either stop at a charging station on the way or charge near his destination, which might entail additional walking time.
-In this context we want to compare having many slow charging stations to having few fast charging stations.
+We mentioned in Section IV that the CSDB is different than a reservation system and that we assume that it is more flexible when dealing with early or late arrivals.
+Further studies are needed to verify that assumption by making a thorough comparison between the approaches.
+We also want to look into using the CSDB and adaptive strategies for short-distance trips where recharging is not necessary to reach the destination, but the driver simply wants to recharge the vehicle and could either stop at a charging station on the way or charge near his destination, which might entail additional walking time.
+In this context, we want to compare having many slow charging stations to having few fast charging stations.
+Additionally, we want to improve the energy consumption and battery charging models.
+Our current universal model does not fit all existing vehicles equally well.
+There are many different electric vehicle models on the market, which can have very different energy consumption profiles and charge curves, especially for fast charging.
+We therefore want to incorporate individual vehicle models with model specific charge curves and energy consumption profiles.